drubio/practical-ai-agents/README.md

 ## Support the Work

-If you find this useful, please consider [purchasing Book 1](https://www.amazon.com/dp/B0GRG4Y71Q?tag=github-drubio-20) and sharing it with others.
+If you find this useful, please consider purchasing [Agent Essentials](https://www.amazon.com/dp/B0GRG4Y71Q?tag=github-drubio-20) and sharing it with others.
 Your support makes continued writing and open-source work possible.